-Double-click Select will select the current word.
+Double-click Select while holding down Shift will select the current word only.

 Triple-click Select will select the current line.

 Four clicks of Select will select the current paragraph.

 Five clicks of Select will select the entire story.

 Note that you will need to keep the pointer relatively still and make the clicks in quick succession for this method to be successful.